Ahh, don’t you hate it when you suddenly start coughing and sneezing? There are certain home cold and flu remedies to conquer that.

 Even if you can’t get it from the natural sun (and suffer from suntanning yourself), you can intake it from Vitamin D medicine like I do and eat the recommended foods such as fish, cheese, mushrooms, beef liver, and eggs.
 Vita D is also included in margarine and milk.

-You can use a humidifier to create a moist atmosphere in your room before you sleep.
+You can use a humidifier or a diffuser to create a moist atmosphere in your room before you sleep.
 Or, try steaming up with face with steam from a bowl of hot water or hot soup if you have a blocked nose.
 Another steamy way is hot showers to unclog your nose.

-In Kate’s post, she recommends adding a bowl of water next to your bed whenever you’re about to go to sleep.
+You can do it the old fashion why by adding a bowl of water next to your bed whenever you’re about to go to sleep.
 I find that a bowl is too much for me and I can end up spilling it.

 So I decided to use my water bottle (opened) instead.
 Did it work?
 Well, I’m not sure because I had my windows open for fresh air.